Bringing Joy, One Sweet at a Time

 - Corporate gifts

-Our Promise
+Our Promise to Customers

 - Friendly, personal service

-- Fair prices
+- Fair prices and great-value treats

-Visit Us or Shop Online
+Visit Us In Store Or Shop Online

 Whether you're popping in for a bag of bonbons, ordering treats for a special event, or just exploring for fun—you're always welcome here.
 Stop by any of our stores or browse our full range online and let the sweet adventure begin.

-Giant Bradley
+The Story of Giant Bradley

 William Bradley (10 February 1787 – 30 May 1820), known more commonly as Giant Bradley or the Yorkshire Giant, was a British man known as one of the tallest to ever live, measuring 7 feet 9 inches (2.36 m) weighing 27 stone.